yonigibbs/elm-i18next-gen/README.md

    ```

 1. Run `elm-i18next-gen` to generate functions that will provide access to the translations above.
 As an example, let's
-imagine your project is structured out as follows:
+imagine your project is structured as follows:

    ```
    my-project/